Argentina Waterfowl HuntingWaterfowl Hunting in Buenos Aires, Argentina

 - Staff gratuity at your discretion (average per day for bird boy is $50.00/average for staff is $25.00)

-San Martin Lodge is a beautiful estate built in 1930’s was refurbished for hunting guests.
+Our lodge is a beautiful estate built in 1930’s was refurbished for hunting guests.
 Modernly decorated inside, it combines creature comforts with the antique charm.
-It has a inviting living room, nice dining room, four big comfortable bedrooms and a gun room.
+It has a inviting living room, nice sized dining room, four big comfortable bedrooms and a gun room.
 It is located in one of the best duck hunting areas of Argentina only a four hour drive from Buenos Aires airport with easy access.

 Gage Outdoor Expeditions owns and operates some of the finest hunting and fishing lodges throughout the Americas.
 From Alaska to the tip of Argentina, Gage Outdoor Expeditions seeks out the world’s premier hunting and fishing adventures so you don’t have to.
 Every hunting and fishing expedition we offer has been explored by a Gage Outdoor consultant and only the finest venues are represented.
 We understand your time is valuable & you can’t afford to plan for weeks or months just to have some minor detail ruin your hunting or fishing experience.
 We travel the distance to bring you “The Best of The Best”.